Jbleezy/BO1-Reimagined/README.md

 * Removed the forced jumping in low gravity
 * Excavators will not reactivate for places that have already been breached
 * Fixed the invisible digger glitch
-* Gersches and QEDs no longer break windows
+* Gersches and QEDs no longer breach windows
+* Added line of sight check on explosions for breaching windows
 * Fixed bug where players could stay on jump pads in low gravity indefinitely by diving upon landing on them
 * Jump pads now fling players correctly when a player dives on a jump pad
 * Crawlers get deleted if players are too far away from then and no players are looking at them
 * Pack-a-Punch hackable gates are now solid when moving (players were able to hack Pack-a-Punch and then escape before the gates closed to get 1000 points)
 * Fixed a bug where players would sometimes be moving in a different direction after teleporting
-* Fixed a bug where if players teleported to No Man's Land while the round was changing and the Cosmonaut was spawned in, the next round would only have one zombie
+* Fixed a bug where the next round would only have one zombie if players teleported to No Man's Land while the round was changing and the Cosmonaut was spawned in
 * Fixed a bug that caused the amount of zombies on round 1 to be the amount of zombies that should be on round 2
 * Teleporter gate doesn't start going down until power is on
 * When Tunnel 6 or Tunnel 11 are breached from an excavator, the areas with doors closed to the excavator will not get breached until the doors are opened